 CLICK THE LINKS BELOW TO VIEW INSTRUCTIONAL VIDEOS FOR YOUR MODEL:

 - Underwood Desktops (Model No. 3, No. 4, and No. 5)

 - Royal Desktops (Models KMM, KHM, and No. 10)

 - Royal Portables

 - Olivetti (models with square keys only)

 - Remington (models with square keys) COMING SOON

 - Sears / Golden Shield

 Step 1: Tools and Materials

-- A fine tool for scraping/sanding, such as a metal file, 100 grit sandpaper, a nail file, or a Dremel tool with a wire brush attachment.
+- A fine tool for scraping/sanding, such as a metal file, 80 or 100 grit sandpaper, a nail file, or a Dremel tool with a wire brush attachment.